 MAR Oil & Gas Corporation

 Enron Producer One allows producers to monitor their wellhead production via the Internet and aggregate production at major pooling points that offer greater liquidity.
-At the same, the service relieves the producer of managing wellhead nominations, scheduling gas, balancing pipeline deliveries and finally completing the production/revenue accounting for working interests and royalty proceeds.In the first half of 2001, six (6) oil and gas production owners purchased products and services from ATS through its partic
+At the same, the service relieves the producer of managing wellhead nominations, scheduling gas, balancing pipeline deliveries and finally completing the production/revenue accounting for working interests and royalty proceeds.

 Dale Resources, Inc., a Dallas-based producer and operator, purchased Application Service Provider (ASP) software and Business Function Outsourcing (BFO) from ATS to manage its thirty oil and gas wells.
 Additionally, Dale plans an aggressive drilling program in 2002 and will use ATS system services to manage these new wells.